rust-lang/rust-playground/CRATE_POLICY.md

 - The top 100 crates based on [all time downloads][]
 - Crates from the [Rust cookbook][]

-The latest stable version of these crates are available, as well as whatever dependencies these crates require.
+- Transitive dependencies of the above crates

 ## Why is there a policy?